Before we start the build instructions, we would like to say a big thankyou for supporting our shop.

 Also take special care when drilling the case, I suggest the counterpoise hole is drilled at least halfway down the box towards the SO239 connector.
 This is to keep the counterpoise clear of the antenna wire.

 We also recommend using a compensation coil on your antenna wire about 2m meters from the antenna start point.
 This will help pull the higher bands down to resonance.
-You can dowload a former for this from our Thingyverse page.
-Or, you can put five or six turns of antenna wire around a 25mm pipe 2m from to antenna start point.
+You can download a former for this from our Thingyverse page.
+Or you can put five or six turns of antenna wire around a 25mm pipe 2m from to antenna start point.
 It will work from the end of the antenna as well, if like me you forget to put one in place when you install the antenna wire.

 Other than the two points above this is no harder to build than our other EFHW kits.
 The build time should take about 1-2 hours, if you are taking it easy and drinking tea or coffee.